Your competitors are learning from you. Here’s what you can learn from them.

 Looking to your competitors is an important step in developing any idea, but it’s also one many people skip.
 Some believe that competitor research distracts from your own vision of your company and what it needs to be.
 However, without looking at your competition, you’re entering the market blind.
 You also risk wasting a lot of resources trying to invent solutions from scratch when others are miles ahead.

 So, while you shouldn’t become obsessed with it, it is something you should pay attention to.
-Here are some of the most crucial points where it’s smart to pause and take a look at what your competitors are up to.
+Here are some of the most crucial points where it’s smart to pause and take a look at what your competitors are doing.

 1. You’re innovating.